 One of the topics on our Key Stage 1 Curriculum is about France which provides a taster for our children’s work in Key Stage 1.
 Our Key Stage 2 children have a forty-minute French lesson once a week with a French-speaking Teacher.
 The lessons focus on speaking and listening, inter-cultural understanding and vocabulary.
 The children share picture books in French as well as write simple phrases and sentences.

-Religious Education is taught through the Bedfordshire Locally Agreed Syllabus.
+Religious Education is taught through the ‘Identity, meanings and values RE agreed syllabus 2018 – 2019’.
 Every class has one lesson of Religious Education during the week.
+This is taught in a creative way through drama, are, role-play and a variety of speaking and listening activities.
 We also regularly organise regular speakers from different faiths in to speak to the children either during lesson time or during assembly.
+We currently have fortnightly assemblies delivered to us by the Open The Book team which consists of volunteers from St Andrews Church in Langford.
 Through the programme, children are encouraged to develop positive attitudes towards the lives and religious customs of others as well as exploring spiritual and moral aspects of life such as the emotions of love and hate, jealousy and intolerance, right and wrong, good and evil.
 Parents have the right to withdraw their children from Religious Education should they wish.

 Personal, Social and Health Education (PSHE)

-Each class has a PSHE lesson once a week, taught using the planning from the LCP Scheme of Work.
-We also have a system of Values education which runs through our system of assemblies.
+PSHE is embedded throughout the whole curriculum but is also taught combined with RE; using the planning from the LCP Scheme of Work.
+We also have a system of Values Education which runs through our system of assemblies.
 This is then built upon and referred to in each lesson that a child is part of (please see below for information about Assemblies).
 Our Learning Mentor also takes out children who we feel might need some extra help in this area.
 Sex Education is not taught as a discrete area of the curriculum, but staff aim to answer children’s questions as they arise, in science or PSHE.